 There are a wide variety of other causes of accidents in bars/pubs and they are not limited to the one outlines above.
 These could include:

 - Accidents caused by unsafe furniture, both inside and outdoors

 - Accidents due to cluttered doorways, staircases and corridors

 - Accidents caused by improperly prepared drinks and food, including illnesses such as food poisoning

 If you have suffered an accident and the cause hasn’t been mentioned or outlines above then this does not necessarily mean that you do not qualify for a nightclub injury claim or claim against a pub or bar.
-You should discuss your accident and injury with a qualified solicitor who will be able to advise you whether or not you are likely to have a successful claim for compensation.
+You should discuss your accident and injury with a qualified solicitor who will be able to advise you whether or claiming against a club or suing a nightclub for an injury is possible.

 If you have been injured in an accident at a bar, pub or nightclub then it is advisable to begin to take action immediately so that if you do decide to make a nightclub injury claim then you have to correct evidence to support it.
 The first thing you need to do is ensure you have the correct medical care for any injury you have sustained, but then you should attempt to go through the following steps as soon as you are able:

 - Report the accident: every establishment should have an accident log and you should ensure that your accident is reported to a member of staff and then written down in the log.
 If are then suing a bar for injury then you will be able to refer to the accident log as proof that the accident occurred.

 - Collect any evidence: take photographs of where the accident happened and collect details of anyone who may have witnessed the accident.